mohe2015/bachelor-thesis-collaborative-text-editing/athena-tu-darmstadt-thesis/chapters/optimization.typ

 Another case is repeatedly inserting at position $0$ as shown in with the benchmark results in .
 As the root node has a right child after the first insertion, further nodes need to be inserted to the left of that child.
 To find the node before the child our algorithm retrieves the leftmost descendant of it as shown in .
 This requires a recursive traversal down the leftmost child, which is a linear operation.
 Therefore, our algorithm uses a cache for the leftmost descendant of every node in the tree.
 As all nodes in the path from the node to its leftmost descendant have the same leftmost descendant, one cache is used for this group of nodes.
 As shown later, it needs to be possible to split the cache up, if a child is inserted somewhere in that path to the left.
 The cache also uses an AVL tree with the specialty of storing a parent reference in each AVL tree node and the root node storing a reference to the leftmost descendant of all nodes of that AVL tree.
 Therefore, the leftmost descendant of this group of nodes can be efficiently retrieved and updated, the cache can be efficiently split up by splitting the AVL tree and new nodes can be efficiently inserted.

+\evilEdgeCase{evil-insert-2}{edge case for concurrent insertion to the right}

+#benchmarkResults("complexavl-evil-insert-2", [Benchmark results of an edge case for concurrent insertion to the right])

 #block[
 ```scala
 val base = if (rightChildrenBuffer.nn.isEmpty || before.isEmpty) {